hflocki/meteoalarm/README.md

 - `laender` – summary per country (name, level, count)
 - `alle_warnungen` – flat list of all warnings with country tag

+> **Note on Warning Lists:**
+> To keep Home Assistant running smoothly and prevent attribute limits from overflowing when a country experiences widespread severe weather, the attribute lists (`warnungen` and `alle_warnungen`) store a maximum of 10 warnings sorted by priority.
+The total count entity state always reflects the real total number of warnings.

 ---

 add in cofiguration.yaml